 Despite a last-minute appeal by Indian Defence Minister, Krishna Menon, the United Nations General Assembly, Sept.22, voted to shelve for another year the question of the Chinese Peoples Republic joining the organisation.

-Despite a last-minute appeal by Indian Defence Minister, Krishna Menon, the United Nations General Assembly, Sept.22, voted to shelve for another year the question of the Chinese Peoples Republic joining the organisation.
+Background: Despite a last-minute appeal by Indian Defence Minister, Krishna Menon, the United Nations General Assembly, Sept.22, voted to shelve for another year the question of the Chinese Peoples Republic joining the organisation.
 The vote: 44 to 29 with nine abstentions.

 Before taking a vote, the Assembly rejected amendments by Nepal which would have reversed the meaning of the American-sponsored plan to postpone the question.
 An appeal by menon, at the eleventh hour, for a discussion of the question, was unsuccessful.